Sylius/MolliePlugin/UPGRADE-2.0.md

     - method `::canCalculate` has been renamed to `::supports`
     - method `::calculate` does not have a return value anymore

-   The previous service `sylius_mollie_plugin.payment_surcharge.calculate` has been refactored into `sylius_mollie.payment_surcharge.calculator.composite` which also implements the new `PaymentSurchargeCalculatorInterface`.
-Instead of static dependency to a few calculators, it's now a composite consisting of all calculators tagged with `sylius_mollie.payment_surcharge.calculator`.
+   The previous service `sylius_mollie_plugin.payment_surcharge.calculate` has been refactored into `sylius_mollie.payment_fee.calculator.composite` which also implements the new `PaymentSurchargeCalculatorInterface`.
+Instead of static dependency to a few calculators, it's now a composite consisting of all calculators tagged with `sylius_mollie.payment_fee.calculator`.

 1. Changes in `Sylius\MolliePlugin\Entity\MollieGatewayConfig`: